prwnr/laravel-streamer/README.md

 --last_id= : ID from which listener should start reading messages (using 0-0 will process all old messages) --keep-alive : Will keep listener alive when any unexpected non-listener related error will occur by simply restarting listening
 --max-attempts= : Number of maximum attempts to restart a listener on an unexpected non-listener related error (requires --keep-alive to be used)
---purge : Will remove message from the stream if it will be processed successfully by all listeners in the current stack.
+--purge : Will remove message from the stream if it will be processed successfully by all local listeners in the current stack.
---archive : Will remove message from the stream and store it in database if it will be processed successfully by all listeners in the current stack.
+--archive : Will remove message from the stream and store it in database if it will be processed successfully by all local listeners in the current stack.
 ```

 When `consumer` and `group` options are being in use, every message on a stream will be marked as acknowledged for the